Recipe For Brioche

 Brioche dough

-- Dry ingredients – In a large bowl, combine salt and flour – set aside.
+- Dry ingredients – In a large bowl, combine salt and flour, and set aside.

-- Butter – Next, add the soft room temperature butter one cube at a time.
-Once all the butter is in knead for 10 minutes more.
+- Butter – Next, add the softened, room-temperature butter, one cube at a time.
+Once all the butter is in, knead for 6 minutes more.

-Pro tip – A brioche dough is soft, elastic, smooth, and still slightly sticky so do not be tempted to add extra flour. - Bowl – Transfer to an oiled bowl seam side down.
-Coat the surface with oil to prevent drying.
-Cover with a clean kitchen cloth or plastic wrap.
+Pro tip – A brioche dough is soft, elastic, smooth, and still slightly sticky, so do not add extra flour.
+The long kneading will give you an elastic dough, which should pass the windowpane test. - Bowl – Transfer to an oiled bowl, seam side down.
+Next, coat the surface with oil to prevent drying.
+Then, cover with a clean kitchen cloth or plastic wrap.

 - Rise